Tools for HANA SQL Data Warehousing

 1.4 SAP HANA Cockpit

-The SAP HANA Cockpit is the web-based administration tool for the SAP HANA platform, which can be used to perform classic administration tasks for the SAP HANA platform.
-It can be used to configure and monitor the entire SAP HANA system landscape as well as individual systems such as tenant databases or HDI containers.
-The system configuration includes the management of resources, services and performance.
-Another important aspect is the management of security measures.
-Settings for encryption, system warnings and backups can be made via the SAP HANA Cockpit.
-Sophisticated role and user management is also available.
+The SAP HANA Cockpit is the web-based administration tool for the SAP HANA platform, enabling the execution of classic management tasks for the platform.
+This includes configuring and monitoring the entire SAP HANA system landscape, as well as individual systems such as tenant databases or HDI containers.
+System configuration encompasses the management of resources, services, and performance.
+Another crucial aspect is the administration of security measures.
+The SAP HANA Cockpit allows for settings related to encryption, system alerts, and backups.
+Furthermore, a sophisticated role and user management system is available.

 1.5 SAP HANA Database Explorer

-The SAP HANA Database Explorer links elements that are of interest from a developer and administrator perspective.
-It is therefore integrated into both the SAP HANA Cockpit and the SAP Web IDE.
-The Explorer contains the database catalog in the form of a tree structure, which can be used to explore the contents of the various schema or HDI containers in the database and to import and export content (Figure 1.3).
-An SQL console is also available for data queries and there are options for debugging and checking log files.
+The SAP HANA Database Explorer links elements of interest from both developer and administrator perspectives.
+It is therefore integrated into both the SAP HANA Cockpit and SAP Web IDE.
+The Explorer features the database catalog in a tree structure, allowing users to explore the contents of various schemas or HDI containers on the database, as well as import and export content (Figure 1.3).
+Additionally, an SQL Console is available for performing data queries, and there are options for debugging and reviewing log files.

 Database Explorer